yundung/yundung.github.io/_posts/2025-04-04-introduction.md

 ### Technology Meets Tradition: BUDA

-At the heart of BDRC’s work is its innovative platform **BUDA** (Buddhist Universal Digital Archive), which provides access to more than **27 million pages** of Buddhist texts.
+At the heart of BDRC’s work is its platform [**BUDA** (Buddhist Universal Digital Archive)](https://www.bdrc.io/buda-archive/)), which provides access to more than **27 million pages** of Buddhist texts.
 BUDA is more than just a digital library - it is a rich metadata ecosystem that supports nuanced textual analysis, multilingual research, and long-term preservation.
 BUDA represents an ideal example of how digital infrastructure can be used not simply for information storage, but for cultural transmission.

 ### From Thesis to Blog